Making Aviation History – The First Quad-copter Drone to Cross the English Channel

 A UK Team of drone experts have successfully completed their bid to be the first people in history to fly a drone across the English Channel – a single flight of 35km!
 This is also the longest single official flight of a quad-copter in the World!

-Joining the ranks of Jean-Pierre Blanchard, John Jeffries, Louis Bleriot and Harriet Quimby the Team, led by Richard Gill, have set a famous aviation milestone and have demonstrated the future potential of commercial drone technology.
+Joining the ranks of Jean-Pierre Blanchard, John Jeffries, Louis Bleriot and Harriet Quimby the Team at Ocuair Ltd, have set a famous aviation milestone and have demonstrated the future potential of commercial drone technology.

-Drones receive a lot of bad press but this success shows what can be achieved and how the technology can be used in a safe and responsible manner.
+Drones receive a lot of bad press but this triumph of innovation shows what can be achieved and how the technology can be used in a safe and responsible manner.
 Flying across the English Channel has a certain pedigree within aviation history, now drones are getting in on the party.

-The flight took place on the morning of the 16th of February 2016, on an unusually sunny and calm morning Richard and his team set off for a beach near Wissant in Northern France.
-After some trouble getting close to the beach he finally got the drone in the air and began the flight back to the 35 kilometer flight back to the UK.
+The flight took place on the morning of the 16th of February 2016, on an unusually sunny and calm morning the team set off for a beach near Wissant in Northern France.
+After some trouble getting close to the beach they finally got the drone in the air and began the flight back to the 35 kilometer flight back to the UK.

-The flight was going well as he passed the point of no return, 17km, from here the distance to the UK was shorter than returning to the original launch position so there was no escape plan.
+The flight was going well as they passed the point of no return, 17km, from here the distance to the UK was shorter than returning to the original launch position so there was no escape plan.
 At 23km something strange happened.
-The drone suddenly lurched to the left and Richard had to disable the GPS guidance and take manual control of the flight for the final 20 minutes.
+The drone suddenly lurched to the left and the pilot had to disable the GPS guidance and take manual control of the flight for the final 20 minutes.
 Flying without GPS assistance was extremely challenging.

-Given that Richard was operating on the very edge of what is practically possible for a quad-copter the weather conditions were critical.
+Given that Ocuair were operating on the very edge of what is practically possible for a quad-copter the weather conditions were critical.
 Any type of adverse wind would have had a severe impact on the drone meaning it might not make the distance.
-And given that he was flying over water there are no second chances or emergency landings!
+And given that they were flying over water there are no second chances or emergency landings!

 By achieving this amazing feat the Team established a number of world firsts in a commercially relevant context.
 Companies like Amazon with their Prime Air service and Google are already experimenting with long-range drones to deliver parcels.
-By this success, Richard and his team have pushed the boundaries of what was previously thought possible on a commercially viable platform.
+By this success, the team at Ocuair have pushed the boundaries of what was previously thought possible on a commercially viable platform.

 “I wanted to do something to stand out and show what this technology is capable of, companies like Amazon, with their Prime Air service have seen the commercial potential of drones.
 This attempt pushes the boundaries of what is technically possible.”